About us

 022 043 8091

-Andrea joined Hagar NZ in 2021 as our project coordinator for a program in the Solomon Islands that aims at preventing and responding to Human Trafficking, Child Sexual Exploitation, and Sexual Abuse.
+Andrea joined Hagar NZ in 2021 as our project coordinator for a programme in the Solomon Islands that aims at preventing and responding to Human Trafficking, Child Sexual Exploitation, and Sexual Abuse.
+She also coordinates Hagar NZ’s government grants including projects in Cambodia, Viet Nam and Myanmar.
 Andrea has a passion for social justice and a PhD in Anthropology and Antarctic Studies.

 Andrea Herbert

-Andrea joined Hagar NZ in 2021 as our project coordinator for a program in the Solomon Islands that aims at preventing and responding to Human Trafficking, Child Sexual Exploitation, and Sexual Abuse.
+Andrea joined Hagar NZ in 2021 as our project coordinator for a programme in the Solomon Islands that aims at preventing and responding to Human Trafficking, Child Sexual Exploitation, and Sexual Abuse.
+She also coordinates Hagar NZ’s government grants including projects in Cambodia, Viet Nam and Myanmar.
 Andrea has a passion for social justice and a PhD in Anthropology and Antarctic Studies.

 Hagar NZ is a member of the Council for International Development (CID) and is a signatory to the CID Code of Conduct.
 The Code requires members to meet high standards of corporate governance, public accountability and financial management.
 Complaints relating to alleged breaches of the Code of Conduct by any signatory agency can be made to the CID Code of Conduct Committee.